trbKnl/portserver/README.md

 | `/admins/login_in` | Port is configured with a single admin account.
 In development you can log in with email: `admin@admin.com` with password: `passwordpassword`. |
 | `/admin` | The admin panel where you can export donated data |

+## Running portserver in production

+This is untested and not recommended but it should function, and it might be used in the future.

-### Portserver in production
+### Portserver Docker example

-When run in production portserver needs to be configured, this is done using environmental variables.
+When run in production portserver needs to be configured this is done using environmental variables.
 The following environmental variables need to be set:

 | Variable | Descrition |